hashgraph/hedera-improvement-proposal/HIP/hip-514-missing-hts-precompile-functions.md

 ## Backwards Compatibility

 This HIP builds upon existing Solidity structs and Protobuf messages.
-As such, it is in complicance with previosu iterations and should not impact compatability.
+As such, it is in compliance with previous iterations and should not impact compatibility.

 ## Security Implications

 The HIP provides exposure to existing HTS functionality.
-Fundamentaly security is still governed by the ledger security logic in combination with the EVM.
+Fundamentally security is still governed by the ledger security logic in combination with the EVM.
-As such there should be no security implications in decreased security or increased permissions.
+As such, there should be no security implications in decreased security or increased permissions.

 ## How to Teach This